dalekurt/til/docs/kubernetes/remove-a-kubernetes-node.md

 -   Unknown errors may occur when you remove nodes.
 Before you remove nodes, back up the data on the nodes.
 -   Nodes remain in the Unschedulable state when they are being removed.
 -   You can remove only worker nodes.
 You cannot remove master nodes.

--
-## Issue
+## Symptoms

-I updated the hostnames on a few Kubernetes node in order to make them consistent having a Fully Qualified Domain Name (FQDN), however that change resulted in having ghost nodes which no longer existing in the cluster.
-Which resulted in the following output from `kubectl get nodes`
+After updating the hostname on four virtual machines which are apart of the Kubernetes cluster they resulted in a `NotReady` state

 ```shell
 $ kubectl get nodes